rjpuzniak/Use-of-deep-learning-based-optic-chiasm-segmentation-for-investigating-visual-system-pathophysiology/2_Code/4_Deploy_CNN/README.md

 ## Overview

-The code provided in this folder supports deployment of trained CNN on testing datasets (T1-weighted images)
+The code provided in this folder allows to (a) download the X-mask<sub>CNN</sub> computed by the trained CNN or (b) deploy the trained CNN on testing datasets (T1-weighted images) by oneself.

 ## Requirements

+In case of (a) downloading:
+- brainlife CLI

+In case of (b) self-handed deployment of CNN:

 Following python libraries:
 - numpy